bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   connections[access_point].database

-The database name.
+The MySQL database name.

 ####   connections[access_point].host

-The ip address of the database access point.
+The host name for the MySQL server.

 ####   connections[access_point].port

-The port of the database access point.
+The port that the MySQL server is listening on.

 ####   connections[access_point].user

-The user name used to access the database.
+MySQL account name for login.

 ####   connections[access_point].password

-The password used to access the database.
+MySQL account password for login (in clear text).

 ##   dbagent_conf.models